Convento de San Esteban, Salamanca: Main altarpiece

 Work of José Benito de Churriguera, which tops the head of the church.
 Six large solomonic columns, covered with vegetal decoration, run along the first body, in the center of which is the central tabernacle conceived as a small temple, flanked by a pair of columns on each side; between these and those of the two at the ends are two niches that shelter the sculptures of Saint Dominic and Saint Francis of Assisi, attributed to the author of the altarpiece.

 The second body has as center and top a painting by Claudio Coello whose theme is the martyrdom of St. Stephen.

-Everything is gilded and covered with profuse decoration, giving rise to one of the most monumental baroque altarpieces typically Spanish.
+Everything is gilded and covered with decoration, giving rise to a monumental baroque altarpiece that is typically Spanish.